kammitama5/kammitama5.github.io/_posts/2019-3-23-Saturday-May-23rd.md

 - That Dulles airport thing was brutal lol.
 - A bowl of butternut squash soup that I ordered from the restaurant downstairs that definitely (by West coast standards) is *not* a bowl of butternut squash soup
-- I'm really stating these things because they don't matter
+- Yeah...so I'm really stating these things because they don't matter :).
+I enjoyed it all, and even got a few tshirts and candies that I plan to share with my coworkers when I get back.

 ## Wisdom: Things I did enjoy
 - I met a girl who was also accepted but they didn't determine the degree to which they were going to fund her.